 About the Institute

-SPLC is proud to launch the Summer Media Law & Policy Institute, a three-week online training institute which will explore the legal framework and emerging issues of law, ethics and policy surrounding media law and press freedom.
-The Institute will run online from June 22 – July 10, 2020 on weekdays from 1 to 4 p.m.
-ET / 10 a.m. to 1 p.m.
-PT.
+The 2021 SPLC Summer Media Law & Policy Institute is a five-week online training institute which will explore the legal framework and emerging issues of law, ethics and policy surrounding media law and press freedom.
+The Institute will run online from June 15 to July 15 on Tuesdays, Wednesdays, and Thursdays.

 The Institute will not only focus on substantive law, but will also examine how law works in practice, grappling with questions of ethics, policy and advocacy.
 Taught by media law experts from across the country, most days will be structured with a combination of lectures, discussions with practitioners and interactive exercises.
-The day will be split into three 45-minute sessions and will be taught via Zoom.
-Students will participate in a two-day advocacy skills workshop, and during the final week of the Institute, students will participate in a Moot Court competition judged by a prestigious panel.
+Each day will consist of a 75-minute session and will be taught via Zoom.
+Students will participate in an advocacy skills workshop, and during the final week of the Institute, students will participate in a Moot Court competition judged by a prestigious panel.